jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 In the bonus question, we added a few more features like the time since the penalty started and the number of friendly and opposite players on ice.
-To compute the time since the penalty started, we started by generating all types of events in our game, by evaluating, at each event, if there was a penalty and after checking the side of the team, we built a tidy event object that gives the time and coordinates details relative to the previous event.
+To compute the time since the penalty started, we started by generating all types of events in our game, by evaluating, at each event, if there was a penalty and by checking on which side the team was.
+We then built a tidy event object that gave the time and coordinates details relative to the previous event.
 Then after getting the current event time, and checking the side of the team, we subtracted the starting time of penalty from the current time to have the time since the penalty started (two types of penalties generated).
 To get the number of friendly players on ice, and the number of opposite players on ice, we first checked the side of the team,